 But how long does it take to recharge an electric car?
 That’s not an easy question to answer, on account of how different every electric car battery is.
 It all depends on how big the battery is, and how much power it can actually take in one go.
+Also cold weather can effect an EV's battery, thanks to the laws of thermodynamics.

 Electric car charging types and speed estimates